yunkunrao/tendermint.com/content/docs/guides/using-tendermint.md

 tendermint node
 ```

-By default, Tendermint will try to connect to a tmsp appliction on [127.0.0.1:46658](127.0.0.1:46658).
+By default, Tendermint will try to connect to a abci appliction on [127.0.0.1:46658](127.0.0.1:46658).
-If you have the `dummy` TMSP app installed, run it in another window.
+If you have the `dummy` ABCI app installed, run it in another window.
 If you don't, kill tendermint and run an in-process version with

 ```